- How safe is living on campus?

 I have a car, where can I park?
 [Top]

 Parking is available on campus for students.
-All members of the Pacific University Community must register their vehicle at the Pacific Information Center (PIC) if parking in any University lot.
-Go to the Campus Public Safety webpage for more information about campus parking and to download a parking permit application.
+All members of the Pacific University Community must register their vehicle at the Pacific Information Center (PIC) if parking in any Forest Grove Campus lot.
+Find the parking permit application process and details on the campus parking page.

 May I request to change my room or hall after school begins?[Top]